nemu-cpp/nemu/README.md

 # Contents

+- build: the makefiles for the project.
-- Include - Directory containing the public headers for the project.
+- include: directory containing the public headers for the project.
 - [Examples](https://github.com/NemuFramework/Nemu/tree/master/Examples) - A series of examples showing how to use the framework.
-- Makefiles - The makefiles for the project.
 - Source - The source files for the project.
 - Tests - The test suite for the project.